 Redesigned Search resolved long-standing customer pain points and delivered high-impact feature updates

-This is a partial look at the work, with some details kept private due to confidentiality agreements.
+This is a partial look at the work, with full details kept private due to confidentiality agreements.

 Using Job Stories to Define Journeys